Stabilizing Neighborhoods Action Plan (SNAP) Program

 - Buying vacant land and property

-- Offering down payment and closing cost assistance to low-to-moderate income home buyers
+- Offering down payment and closing cost assistance to low-to-moderate-income home buyers

-- Creating "land banks" to assemble, temporarily manage and dispose of vacant land for the purpose of stabilizing neighborhoods and encouraging re-use or redevelopment of property.
+- Creating "land banks" to assemble, temporarily manage and dispose of vacant land for the purpose of stabilizing neighborhoods and encouraging re-use or redevelopment of the property.

-Redford Township will prioritize the use of NSP funds by targeting its activities in the "Areas of Greatest Need" neighborhoods with the highest percentage of home foreclosures, the highest percentage of homes financed by subprime mortgage loans and where areas show the highest risk of additional foreclosures.
-Although geographic concentrations are evident, the Township will target all of the NSP activities described in this section to these high priority areas, as defined.
+Redford Township will prioritize the use of NSP funds by targeting its activities in the "Areas of Greatest Need" neighborhoods with the highest percentage of home foreclosures, the highest percentage of homes financed by subprime mortgage loans, and where areas show the highest risk of additional foreclosures.
+Although geographic concentrations are evident, the Township will target all of the NSP activities described in this section to these high-priority areas, as defined.

 These activities include:

 - Financing Mechanisms to income-eligible households for down payment/closing cost assistance